Some people use the two terms interchangeably, but that can lead to misconceptions because the two aren’t actually the same.

 There are, of course, differences in the logistics from loan to loan.
 Each is different, and so each has different rules or requirements in order for a student to defer.
 Ask your provider about the conditions of your own loan, and the possibility of deferment.
 Students should always seek deferment first before forbearance.

-During deferment, the student’s credit score is protected, and the federal government will help pay the interest that builds up on the loan.
+During deferment, the student’s credit score is protected, and the federal government will help pay the interest that builds on the loan.

 The major difference between deferment and forbearance is the role of the government.
 In the latter option, the federal government will not help pay the interest that accrues with a loan.
 It is not an entitlement.
 Forbearance, therefore, is typically pursued by students who—for whatever reason—do not qualify for deferment.